serverless/serverless/docs/dashboard/insights.md

 ## Alerts

-Serverless Insights include a pre-configured alerts designed to help you develop and optimize the performance and security of your serverless applications.
-These events are presented in the "activity and insights" feed within the Serverless Enterprise Framework [dashboard](https://dashboard.serverless.com/).
+Serverless Insights include pre-configured alerts designed to help you develop and optimize the performance and security of your serverless applications.
+These events are presented in the "alerts" tab within the Serverless Framework [dashboard](https://dashboard.serverless.com/).
 Preconfigured alerts include the following:

 ### Memory: Unused Memory